friendly/MLBlogos/README.md

 Create a simple bar plot of total team salaries for the 2016 season, the last year for which salary data is available.

-Select teams in the American League to avoid too many bars.
-For this example, reorder the teamIDs by increasing Salary.
+In this example, I select teams in the American League to avoid too many bars.
+I also reorder the `teamID`s by increasing Salary.

 ``` r
 # Total team salaries by league, team for 2016